-The host can select a unique ID separation of one to four IDs.
+The host can select a unique ID separation of one ID or two IDs.
 The reader default operation is for a unique ID separation of one ID and a uniqueness timeout of two minutes.
 You can disable the uniqueness check using command #40 Transmit All ID Codes.
 In this case, every tag ID received is transmitted without regard to uniqueness.
-You can reinstate uniqueness checking with commands #4100 through #4103 Select ID Separation (Table 45).
+You can reinstate uniqueness checking with commands #4100 or #4101 Select ID Separation.